 Because of the party zone on field level, the only place to sit and watch the game in left field is from up above (save two mini sections by the foul pole).
 There’s not much here besides possibly a decent view.
 The sun sets behind the third base/left field line, so depending on the seat’s proximity to the line, shade will vary.
 It’s high up, so home run chances are slim to none.
 Maybe Nelson Cruz will put one up there this year, but do not count on snagging anything.

-It’s worth noting that Safeco Field does have a roof, so on damp days the fans can stay comfortable.
+It’s worth noting that T-Mobile Park does have a roof, so on damp days the fans can stay comfortable.
 But it is purely a retractable roof rather than an indoor-outdoor stadium.
 The park is still open air regardless of roof usage, meaning you should dress for the temperature regardless.